tochsner/CCD-Hipstr-Comparison/README.md

 ## CCD0-full

-We used the full CCD0 algorithm as published in [version 1.0.2](https://github.com/CompEvol/CCD/releases/tag/v1.0.2) of the CCD0 package.
+We used the full CCD0 algorithm as published as [version 1.0.2](https://github.com/CompEvol/CCD/releases/tag/v1.0.2) of the CCD0 package.
+The source code can be found in [this repo](https://github.com/CompEvol/CCD/blob/results/src/ccd/model/CCD0.java).

 | Dataset         | log(MCC) |
 | --------------- | -------- |